varajala/microtest/README.md

 # microtest
-Simple but powerful testing utilities for Python.
+Simple but powerful testing framework for Python.

 <br>